How do you find the right keywords for SEO, PPC or content marketing?

 Searcher intent is essentially the goal of the person searching on Google.
 They could be looking for general information, product research, or a website to make a purchase.

-Informational – Questions using who, what, where, why, and how.
-Single word keywords like “tomatoes” or “gardening” fit in this bucket.
+- Informational — Searches looking for general information or answers to specific FAQs.
+Keywords with who, what, where, why, and how indicate this intent a lot.
+Single-word keywords like “tomatoes” or “gardening” fit in this bucket.

-Navigational – Searches with brand names or the name of a product or service the searcher is looking for.
-“San marzano tomatoes” would fit in this bucket because the searcher wants to navigate to a specific brand.
+- Navigational — Searches looking to find a specific physical location or location on the internet.
+“Tomato pie cafe harrissburg” would fit in this bucket because the searcher wants to navigate to a specific store.

-Transactional - Keywords asking about price, coupons, shipping costs, and the transaction process make up this bucket.
+- Transactional — Searches with a high intent to buy or take action (like downloading files or signing up for a newsletter) in the most immediate future.
+Keywords asking about price, coupons, shipping costs, and the transaction process make up this bucket.
 “Buy cheap tomatoes,” for example.

 The more specific the intent is for a keyword, the easier it is to provide searchers with what they are looking for.